weynelucas/django-db-adapter/README.rst

 Quickstart
 ----------

-Any global settings for a django-db-editor are kept in a single configuration dictionary named ``DB_EDITOR``
+Any global settings for a django-db-adapter are kept in a single configuration dictionary named ``DB_EDITOR``

 .. code:: python